emsesp/EMS-ESP32/README.md

 ![Telnet](doc/telnet/telnet_stats.PNG)

 **Disclaimer: be careful when sending values to the boiler.
 If in doubt you can always reset the boiler to its original factory settings by following the instructions in the user guide.
-On my **Nefit Trendline HRC30** that is done by holding down the Home and Menu buttons simultaneously for a few seconds, selecting factory settings from the scroll menu followed by pressing the Reset button.**
+On my **Nefit Trendline** that is done by holding down the Home and Menu buttons simultaneously for a few seconds, selecting factory settings from the scroll menu followed by pressing the Reset button.**

 ## Building The Circuit

-The EMS circuit is really all credit to the hard work many people have done before me, noticeably *susisstrolch* with his ESP8266 [version](https://github.com/susisstrolch/EMS-ESP8266_12-PCB/tree/newmaster/Schematics/EMS-ESP8266-12).

-I've included a prototype boards you can build yourself on a breadboard.
-One part for only reading values from the Boiler and an extension with the write logic so you can also send commands.
+Included is a prototype boards you can build yourself on a breadboard.

-We need the Rx/Tx of the ESP8266 for flashing, so the code in ``emsuart.cpp`` switches the UART pins to use RX1 and TX1 (GPIO13/D7 and GPIO15/D8 respectively).
-This also prevents any bogus stack data being sent to EMS bus when the ESP8266 decides to crash with a Watch Dog (WD) Reset.

 The breadboard layout was done using [DIY Layout Creator](https://github.com/bancika/diy-layout-creator) and sources files are included in this repo.

 ![Breadboard Circuit](doc/schematics/breadboard.png)

-The schematic used (as designed by [susisstrolch](https://github.com/susisstrolch/EMS-ESP8266_12-PCB)):
+The schematic used:

 ![Schematic](doc/schematics/circuit.png)

 *Optionally I've also added 2 0.5A/72V polyfuses between the EMS and the two inductors L1 and L2 for extra protection.*

-And here's a version using bbqkees' circuit
+And here's a version using an early prototype board from **bbqkees**:

 ![WemosD1](doc/schematics/wemos_kees.png)